 Betty’s sketch and narration also point to what she believes are important aspects of her personal transformation narrative.
 For instance, her explicit mention of being able to sit on her mat under the shade of the tree reveals her social standing and growth.
 Community members’ visits demonstrate their respect for her, while her hospitality and storytelling demonstrates her own self-respect.
 For Betty, physical and material well-being and hygiene is symbolized in the tray where she washes and dries her utensils, as well as in the wire where she can hang her clean clothes to dry.
 Akin to the ubiquitous mat under the tree, many girls drew and talked about the wire to hang clothing.
 They were quick to point out that, if mothers or children own only one set of clothes, they have no spare garments to hang on a wire.
 As such, a wire symbolizes material well-being, social status, personal hygiene, grooming, and self-respect.

-Another cultural scorecard was discovered in a field in Uganda during an off-the-cuff conversation.
+Another cultural beacon was discovered in a field in Uganda during an off-the-cuff conversation.
 As the assessment team walked for several kilomenters in the Ugandan bush to see the girls’ magnificent gardens lush with g-nuts (peanuts), sim sim, sunflowers, and more.
 Two members of the research team pointed out that, along the road, there were whole g-nuts on the ground.
 Jimmy, a member of the local Save the Children staff, offered a simple explanation:

 G-nuts on the ground are a sign of abundance.
 Before, people were so hungry that if there ever was a g-nut on the ground, it would be eaten immediately.
 Now you also see birds in the campsites.
 They eat food scraps and, before, they didn’t use to come.